mamugu01/NormalStats/README.txt

 tests are run to see if the results are consistent and they are also ran against a data sampled from a Normal distribution to make sure they are correct.

-To run, run the main.py file and change the stat field on line 8 to get the wanted Stat.
+To run, run the main.py file and you will be prompted to enter your wanted Stat.
 Note, that all the data is scraped from Basketball Reference stats per game and therefore the name must be consistent with the stat names in the table, otherwise an error will occur.